 Connection string

-Take note of all three as you proceed through this process.
+Please be sure to take note of all three as you go through this process.
 Let's go...

 Step 1: Create a v2 Storage Account